clean beauty

 Eco-friendly Packaging

-• Aluminum bottles, which can be returned, sterilized and reused.
+• Aluminum bottles, which can be returned to the company, which are sterilized and reused.

 • Refills have an aluminum cap so multiple pumps are not used with each purchase.